 The next updated Electoral Register will be published no later than 1 December 2014.

 This lists everyone who is entitled to vote and the law prescribes who can have a copy of the full register and what it can be used for.
 Use of the full register is allowed:

 Where an organisation or company is legally allowed to use the full register, it would be a criminal offence for them to pass it on to anyone else or use it for any other purpose.

 This leaves out the names and addresses of people who have told us they don’t want to be included in it.
 It can be bought by anyone and used for any purpose.
 For example, direct mailing companies may buy and use it to send people information about goods and services.

-If you do not want your details to be on the edited register, you must 'opt out' by making the appropriate choices when you register either online or by filling in a registration form.
+If you do not want your details to be on the open register, you can 'opt out' by making the appropriate choices when you register either online or by filling in a registration form.